Twisted group ring isomorphism problem and infinite cohomology groups

 We also answer one more question for complex twisted group algebras which remained open in \cite{MargolisSchnabel}.
 It is clear that if $G\sim _F H$, for some field $F$ and finite groups $G$ and $H$, then $H^2(G,F^*) \cong H^2(H,F^*)$ and the following condition holds:\\

 \textit{$F$-bijectivity condition:} There exists a set bijection $\varphi:H^2(G,F^*) \rightarrow H^2(H,F^*)$ such that $F^\alpha G\cong F^{\varphi(\alpha)}H$ for any $[\alpha] \in H^2(G,F^*)$.\\

-For $F$ being the complex numbers the $F$-bijectivity condition in particular implies, that $FG \cong FH$.
-Write $H^2(G,\C^*) = M(G)$.
+The $F$-bijectivity condition in particular implies, that $FG \cong FH$.
+We study this condition especially for $F$ being the complex numbers and write $H^2(G,\C^*) = M(G)$.
 Neither the condition $M(G) \cong M(H)$ nor the $\C$-bijectivity condition by itself is sufficient to imply $G\sim_\C H$ \cite[Theorem 1.6]{MargolisSchnabel}.
 Since introducing the (TGRIP) we tried to answer the following questions.

 \begin{question} Let $G$ and $H$ be finite groups. \begin{itemize} \item[(i)] Do $M(G) \cong M(H)$ and the $\C$-bijectivity condition together imply $G \sim_\C H$? \item[(ii)] If the answer to the above is negative what additional conditions will imply $G \sim_\C H$? \end{itemize} \end{question}